 Centipedes and Millipedes, Pacific Northwest

-Centipedes & Millipedes can be found all over the BC coast.
+Centipedes & Millipedes can be found all over the Pacific Northwest.
 Centipedes can easily be distinguished from millipedes by counting the number of pairs of legs arising from most body segments, millipedes have two pairs, while centipedes bear one pair per segment, with the first pair of legs being modified into fangs.

 Centipedes are generally flattened and have a pair of well developed antennae on the head.
 Some centipedes, such as the house centipede have long legs and are capable of running rapidly.